Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/react-query-mutating-data.md

 ## React Query mutation example

-Let's sketch an example, so it's easier to explain.
+Let's sketch an example so it's easier to explain.

-We have this list of Pokemon, but we found out that a new Pokemon exists.
+We have this list of Pokemon, but we discovered a new one exists.
 We use a form to update this Pokemon, which makes a post request to our API and often will return the format we need.

 Since the API would already return the data, we need there is no need for us to update the whole query as we know what we already want to add.